Elevating Neighborhoods with a Purpose to a New Level!

 Children’s Catastrophic Fund

-Residents of Imperial take pride in knowing their community supports families who are challenged with the financial stress of caring for a child with a chronic, debilitating illness, or birth defect.
+Residents of Imperial take pride in knowing their community supports families who are challenged with the financial stress of caring for a child with a chronic, debilitating illness, or congenital or genetic disorder.
 The Children’s Catastrophic Fund (CCF) has been established to help ease financial pressures through grants to deserving families.
 The fund, supported by foundation fees, says, “We are here for you, and we care.”
 Click here for the guidelines and application.